alexreyes/Celo-Crowdfunding-Tutorial/README.md

 It's time to get back to the ``CeloCrowdfund`` contract, now that we've finished the ``Project`` contract.

 We'll start by adding an ``event`` for when a project is started:
 ```
+contract CeloCrowdfund {
+  // SafeMath for safe integer operations
+  using SafeMath for uint256;

+  // List of all the projects
+  Project[] private projects;

   // event for when new project starts
   event ProjectStarted(
     address contractAddress,
     address projectCreator,
     string title,
     string description,
     string imageLink,
     uint256 fundRaisingDeadline,
     uint256 goalAmount
   );
+}
 ```
 We've used ``events`` in a couple of places in the contract so far.
 We're going to use this ``event`` to log when a project is created to the blockchain.

-Next, let's make the ``startProject`` function that we'll call from the ``CeloCrowdfund`` contract to start a project:
+Next, let's make the ``startProject`` function in the ``CeloCrowdfund`` contract to start a project:
 ```
 function startProject(
   string calldata title,